fmoyen/CAPITest/README.md

   - stay alive (as the command run never ends) if the reset was successful.
 (If you use something like "CMD /bin/bash", the container doesn't stay alive and OpenShift tries to restart it again and again)

-Initially, the CAPIApp image was using the container-modified https://github.com/OpenCAPI/libocxl library (the master branch thanks to the following commit: https://github.com/OpenCAPI/libocxl/commit/e9e32473cf85717482e9d0f63a3c7a26e266fbb9 )
+Initially, the CAPITest image was using the container-modified https://github.com/OpenCAPI/libocxl library (the master branch thanks to the following commit: https://github.com/OpenCAPI/libocxl/commit/e9e32473cf85717482e9d0f63a3c7a26e266fbb9 )
  -> Now the libocxl library taken from the linux distribution is OK (as the OpenCAPI system global_mmio_area file that needs to be writable is now RW-mounted under /sys directory)